tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-why-avoiding-multiple-code-blocks.md

 		ORDER BY DATEPART(yyyy,OrderDate);
 GO
 ```
-The results of the query aren’t important what is important is to see what happens in the Procedure Cache.
-To be able to see what’s happening we are going to empty the procedure cache:
+The results of the query aren't important what is important is to see what happens in the Procedure Cache.
+To be able to see what's happening we are going to empty the procedure cache:

 <span class="MT_red">WARNING: executing the following code deletes all cached plans from the Procedure Cache.
 All Execution Plans need to be recompiled.
-This can result in a slow or unresponsive server.<br /> DON’T EXECUTE THE FOLLOWING CODE ON A PRODUCTION SERVER!!!<br /> </span>
+This can result in a slow or unresponsive server.<br /> DON'T EXECUTE THE FOLLOWING CODE ON A PRODUCTION SERVER!!!<br /> </span>

 sql
 DBCC FREEPROCCACHE;